sadeghb97/avetify/README.md

 ## Installation

-Avetify supports two integration styles used in real projects.
+Avetify supports two integration styles.

 ### Option A — Git clone (sibling directory)

-Used by **matchstick** and **skills**: clone the framework next to your app and load the monolithic bootstrap.
+Clone the framework next to your app and load the monolithic bootstrap:

 ```bash
 cd /path/to/htdocs/your-project